Skip to main content

 For a rundown of the database details that discovery provides, jump to the Available SQL Database Instance Information section.

-Another Way To View SQL Database Details
+View SQL Database Details From the Device Record

-• Click the success number to go to the Discovery Scores page and quickly see the newly discovered items.
+• Click the success number to go to the Discovery Scores page and see the newly discovered items.

 Job status viewJob status view